 - Create different boards related to your niche

 - Join different group boards related to your niche

 - Create pins targeting your blog post

 - Start Pinning

 We will see each one of them one by one.
 But before we start, I want to explain a few things related to Pinterest that will be used in this article frequently.

 A. PINTEREST PIN

 A Pinterest pin is a vertical image that represents your blog post.
 The size of such pins are in the aspect ratio of 2:3 i.e. 600 x 900 pixel or more.

 Each pin has a compelling headline that describes your blog post topic.
-Also, it has a background image or color as well.
+Also, it has a background image or color.

 When these pins are uploaded on Pinterest, they are linked to the original blog post.